-In this work, we adapt a recently developed analytical framework for computing the grand-canonical assembly yield of heterogeneous building blocks~\cite{curatolo2023toolbox} to enable the design of complex self-assembling structures.
-The framework explicitly models translational, rotational, and vibrational entropic contributions as well as concentration dependence of arbitrarily shaped, anisotropically interacting building blocks.
-It first computes the partition functions for a set of candidate assemblies, and then numerically solves for their concentrations via a self-consistent system of equations.
-We introduce an end-to-end differentiable framework for computing derivatives of this calculation, enabling the flexible optimization of arbitrary control parameters (e.g. input monomer concentrations, interaction parameters).
-This enables (i) the design of anisotropic systems that incorporate entropic contributions, validated against but independent of canonical ensemble simulation, and (ii) the tuning of concentration dependence, which is otherwise inaccessible in differentiable MD.
+Here, we adapt a recent analytical framework for computing the grand-canonical assembly yield of heterogeneous building blocks~\cite{curatolo2023toolbox} to enable the design of complex self-assembling structures.
+The framework explicitly models translational, rotational, and vibrational entropic contributions and concentration dependence of arbitrarily shaped, anisotropically interacting building blocks.
+It first computes partition functions for a set of candidate assemblies, and then numerically solves for their concentrations via a self-consistent system of equations.
+We introduce an end-to-end framework to differentiate this calculation, enabling flexible optimization of arbitrary control parameters (e.g. input monomer concentrations, interaction parameters).
+This enables (i) the design of anisotropic systems that capture entropic contributions, validated against but independent of canonical ensemble simulation, and (ii) the tuning of concentration dependence, which is inaccessible in differentiable MD.